 Themes for Each Stage of Faith and Life

-Third Grade - Bible based study of the Ten Commandments and the Lord’s Prayer.
-Students regularly use the Bible in their studies, as they learn about the Bible and the wonderful story of a loving, caring, faithful God, His relationship to his people, the gift of His law, and the Good News of His grace and forgiveness.
+THIRD GRADE: Bible-based study of the Ten Commandments, the Lord’s Prayer, and Giftedness, with emphasis on how we are called to use our gifts to be blessings to others and to share God’s love and grace with all in our family both here and around the world.
+Students explore the wonderful story of a loving, caring, faithful God, His relationship to His people, the gift of His law, and the Good News of His grace and forgiveness.

-Sixth and Seventh Grades - The Bible, its history and content.
-Alternating Years of study: Year A: Old Testament; Year B: New Testament.
-Interactive resources make exploring the Bible a great adventure.
+SIXTH and SEVENTH GRADES: Alternating Years of Study ~ The Bible, its history, content and how Scripture comes to life as a part of our daily lives.
+Year A: Old Testament; Year B: New Testament.
 As Disciples in Action, this class coordinates the Souper Bowl Sunday Collection for world hunger.

 - New Students: Beginning August 1st, Registration Forms will be available on our website; In the Youth Wall File, Main Entrance; and In the Church Office.
 Forms will be available on Registration Tables on September 15th and through September.
 Beginning October, Registration Forms will be in the classrooms.